 Indian Rupee Opens Firm Against The U.S. Dollar

-The Indian rupee opened firm against the U.S. dollar amid weakness in the greenback.
+The Indian rupee opened firm against the U.S. dollar tracking a subdued greenback in the global market.

-The local currency strengthened seven paise to open at Rs 81.97 against the U.S dollar on Tuesday.
-It closed at 82.04 on Monday, according to Bloomberg data.
+The local currency appreciated three paise to open at Rs 82.01 against the U.S dollar on Monday.
+It closed at 82.04 on Friday, according to the Bloomberg data.

-"In the overseas markets, the U.S. dollar Index started flat to marginally weaker against a basket of major currencies on Tuesday morning in Asian trading as investors await fresh triggers," the brokerage said in its pre-market note.
+"In the overseas markets, the U.S. dollar Index started flat against a basket of major currencies on Monday morning in Asian trading," the brokerage said in a pre-market note.

 ADVERTISEMENT